 If we’re night owls, we seek to become early risers.
 (Ben Franklin did it!).
 If we’re procrastinators, we look to become doers.
 If we’re always late to meetings, we look to be early to meetings.
 We want to eliminate our weaknesses and become a little More.

 This is, of course, a laudable goal and one of the prime reasons for FS’s existence.
 But the self-starters among us have probably all run into the same problem: We don’t actually follow through on the things we know will make us better.
 We don’t eat the broccoli.
 We get a little too robotic.
 We get up at 8:30 when we said we’d do 5:30 from here on out.
 We leave that essay until the last second even though that was never going to happen again.
 We’re five minutes late.
-We don’t become More at all, and the failure to get there makes us feel like Less.
+We don’t become lore at all, and the failure to get there makes us feel like less.

 The culprit, I think, is the thought that any important change happens quickly.
 It doesn’t matter whether you’re trying to get up early or pick up and implement the Psychology of Human Misjudgment.
 Anything important happens pretty damn slowly.

 And why should it be otherwise?
 If you were to truly understand, in-depth, and apply the Psychology of Human Misjudgment to your dealings, you’d be way far out ahead of your peers and your former self.
 The advantage of understanding human nature is incredible.
 But it takes deep, repeated study and a long gestation period to get there.
 It takes applying the ideas to the world, feeling them out, forgetting them, re-doubling yourself, and trying again.
 Not giving up when you forget or fail.
 It is through the process of refinement that one learns new habits and ideas.